-Delivery Program Objective CO.6 Support young people to be empowered and resilient and to stay in our shire.
+Delivery Program Objective CO.6 Support young people to be empowered and resilient and to stay in our shire. ---------------------------- ---

 DP & AOP Action No. What will we do about it?
 (Actions) What will be the result?
 How will we measure it?
 Who will coordinate it?
-CO.6.1 Partner with young people to deliver programs supporting their diverse needs Young people have a voice at Council and contribute to Council programs and activities Formal consultation forum for young people is in place Number of participants in youth-run events overseen by Council Director Corporate Services CO.6.1.2 Council Activity Program Activities are delivered during Youth Week, Children's week etc which promote resilience in our youth and empower them to remain in community Council activities meet the need of the community Director Strategic Planning and Development CO.6.2 Advocate for local education and training opportunities for young people CO.6.2.1 Advocate for Finley TAFE Chief Executive Officer
+CO.6.1 Council and contribute to Council programs and activities Formal consultation forum for young people is in place Number of participants in youth-run events overseen by Council Director Corporate Services CO.6.1.2 Activities are delivered during Youth Week, Children's week etc which promote resilience in our youth and empower them to remain in community Council activities meet the need of the community Director Strategic Planning and Development CO.6.2 Advocate for local education and training opportunities for young people CO.6.2.1 Advocate for Finley TAFE Chief Executive Officer

-CO.7 Our community groups are supported.
+Delivery Program Objective CO.7 Our community groups are supported.

 DP & AOP Action No. What will we do about it?
 (Actions) What will be the result?
 How will we measure it?
 Who will coordinate it?
-CO.7.1 Support Council's volunteer committees delivering services for the community Council's volunteer committees are supported to operate in a safe and sustainable manner Volunteer Management Guide is adopted by Council Inductions of Council volunteers undertaken Director Corporate Services CO.7.1.1 Volunteer Management Guide Reviewed The Volunteer Management Guide recognises the importance of volunteers as partners to council and provides clear guidelines to volunteers and committees of council as to their roles and responsibilities, the roles and responsibilities of council and how each supports the other to delivery community outcomes is adopted by Council Director Corporate Services CO.7.1.2 Formally induct volunteer committee members Director Corporate Services CO.7.1.3 Revise funding and support model for volunteer committees Director Corporate Services CO.7.1.4 Town Beach Online Booking System Council assists and supports the Tocumwal Foreshore Committee to develop and implement an online booking system to take payments for camping at the Town Beach facility , Director Corporate Services CO.7.2 Support and advocate for community groups Community groups are supported by Council Advocacy efforts undertaken Chief Executive Officer
+CO.7.1 Support Council's volunteer committees delivering services for the community Council's volunteer committees are supported to operate in a safe and sustainable manner Volunteer Management Guide is adopted by Council Inductions of Council volunteers undertaken Director Corporate Services CO.7.1.1 Volunteer Management Guide Reviewed The Volunteer Management Guide recognises the importance of volunteers as partners to council and provides clear guidelines to volunteers and committees of council as to their roles and responsibilities, the roles and responsibilities of council and how each supports the other to delivery community outcomes Director Corporate Services CO.7.1.2 Formally induct volunteer committee members Director Corporate Services CO.7.1.3 Revise funding and support model for volunteer committees Director Corporate Services CO.7.1.4 Town Beach Online Booking System Council assists and supports the Tocumwal Foreshore Committee to develop and implement an online booking system to take payments for camping at the Town Beach facility , Director Corporate Services CO.7.2 Support and advocate for community groups Community groups are supported by Council Advocacy efforts undertaken Chief Executive Officer